 And, the best part is that my customer gets an amazing top at a price that is reasonable for a handmade, quality branded summer top.

 Win/Win – Awesome!

 I hope you find that optimizing your patterns and products for maximum profit becomes second nature as you practice these strategies for boosting your income.
-If you’d like to explore some of that patterns from Made with a Twist by Crochetpreneur, patterns that are already optimized for your benefit, they can be found on our Etsy shop.
+If you’d like to explore some of that patterns from Made with a Twist by Crochetpreneur, patterns that are already optimized for your benefit, they can be found in our Etsy shop.
 Simply select the “patterns” category for great products ready to be placed in your upcoming product lines!

 I look forward to hearing from you – please let me know how I can continue to help you to grow your crochet business.
-Comment below and I’ll get back with you as quickly as I can.
+Comment below and I’ll get back to you as quickly as I can.
 Until then, stay cozy and keep on yarning.
 Pam